deepanshudua55/guided-projects/sg3/intro-to-c/introduction-to-c/day-1/README.md

   - memory address
   - pointer
 - Memory addresses are numbers, just like array indices
-- You can the memory address of any variable by using the address-of-operator `&`
+- You can get the memory address of any variable by using the address-of-operator `&`
 - You can get the value stored at any memory address using the dereference operator `*`